rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  freedom and opportunity to build your own life, a life that is worth living.

-The solution to these problems of money and state, can not be solved by the state.
+The solution to these problems (of money and state), can not be solved by the state.
 There are no political solutions to problems born of political interventions.